-It all makes for fascinating stuff, but I thought you would like to learn a little about the facts behind the figures, and how we arrive at the numbers quoted.
+I thought you would like to learn a little about how we evaluate the price of an autograph.

 Do we simply pluck them out of thin air?